Committee of Union and Progress: 1909–1911

-CUP and the ARF held a strong alliance throughout the Second Constitutional Era, with their cooperation dating back to the Second Congress of Ottoman Opposition of 1907; as both were united in overthrowing the Hamidian regime for a constitutional one.
+CUP and the Dashnak held a strong alliance throughout the Second Constitutional Era, with their cooperation dating back to the Second Congress of Ottoman Opposition of 1907; as both were united in overthrowing the Hamidian regime for a constitutional one.
 During the countercoup, massacres against Ottoman Armenians in Adana occurred that was facilitated by members of the local CUP branch, straining the alliance between the CUP and Dashnak.
-The committee made up for this by nominating Ahmet Cemal as governor of Adana.
-Cemal restored order, providing compensation to victims and bringing justice to the perpetrators, thus mending the relations between the two committees.
+The committee made up for this by nominating Cemal as governor of Adana.
+Cemal restored order, providing compensation to victims and bringing (light) justice to the perpetrators, thus mending the relations between the two committees.